-The Professional Certificate in Population Health Sciences Research (PHSR) is a new non-degree program in the Department of Population Health Sciences that offers healthcare professionals strong foundational training in population health sciences research via a flexible format.
+The Professional Certificate in Population Health Sciences Research (PHSR) is a new non-degree program in the Department of Population Health Sciences that offers healthcare professionals strong foundational training in population health sciences research via an IN PERSON format.
 Participants will learn theoretically grounded, applied, and pragmatic interdisciplinary approaches to solve health and healthcare challenges.

 Our new certificate program will train and prepare you to: